stanfordmlgroup/chexpert-labeler/README.md

 Read more about our project [here](https://stanfordmlgroup.github.io/competitions/chexpert/) and our AAAI 2019 paper [here](https://arxiv.org/abs/1901.07031).

 ## Prerequisites

+Please install following dependencies or use the Dockerized labeler (see below).

 1. Clone the [NegBio repository](https://github.com/ncbi-nlp/NegBio):

 ```Shell